RaphaelNotarantonio/roberta_adversarial/for_jean_zay/README.md

 sbatch launch_attack.py
 ```

+Specify the sentences you want to attack in the python attack file you are launching.

 You can also finetune distilbert with launch_train_model.py and change the file that is run in launch_attack.py in order to attack distilbert rather than roberta.